Sarilumab: COVID-19

 Tocilizumab seems to be more beneficial, whereas the clinical efficacy of Sarilumab has not been established as data on decreased mortality was often not significant.
 The number of trials did not allow for the identification of a specific patient subset that benefits the most from Sarilumab treatment, yet (May 2022).
+A study published in March 2023, also failed to demonstrate the efficacy of Sarilumab to treat severe COVID-19.